 Currently over 50% of the UK glass container waste stream is recycled.
 This is not down-cycled or deliberately incinerated.
 Even if it does reach landfill its inert nature means that it will not give off harmful greenhouse gases like methane – nor will it have any detrimental effect on marine life if it is discarded on our coasts or at sea.

-Beatson Clark recycle locally collected glass through its on-site recycling plant, thereby tightening the recycling loop and reducing carbon emissions.
+Beatson Clark recycle bottles and jars through its on-site recycling plant, thereby tightening the recycling loop and reducing carbon emissions.